JuliaAI/MLJ.jl/docs/src/adding_models_for_general_use.md

 coefficients and intercept.
 For a general supervised model, it is the (generally minimal) information needed to make new predictions.

-The ultimate supertype of all models is `MLJBase.Model`, which has two abstract subtypes:
+The ultimate supertype of all models is `MLJModelInterface.Model`, which has two abstract subtypes:

 ```julia